-This is a non-assessment subject.
+This is a non-assessed subject.
 Students are reported on individual performance, organisation, following teacher directives and instructions for learning, work ethic and willingness to engage in learning.

-As the Literacy Support programme is designed to support core curriculum areas, homework is not assigned in this subject.
+As Literacy Support is designed to enhance core curriculum areas, homework is not assigned in this subject.
 In addition to the support provided within the school environment, it is imperative that students are educationally supported within the home environment.
-Communication between Learning Support staff, teachers and parents is highly encouraged.
+Communication between Head of Faculty - Educational Support and parents is highly encouraged.